The Connect Between Stress and Mental Health

 - What activities did I do today to promote my mental health and well-being?

-If you'd like more support as you start journaling but don't know where to begin, take a look at this free downloadable activity journal.
+If you'd like more support: If you'd like to start journaling but don't know where to begin, take a look at this free downloadable activity journal.

 While it would be nice to effortlessly eliminate the stress in our lives, this is not realistic for most stressors.
 If it were as simple as walking away from things that cause stress, chronic stress wouldn't be such a widespread problem.